Ida Moskovitz

 Where did you settle?

-My husband and I came to New York and then later to Detroit
+My husband and I came to New York and then settled in Pennsylvania before coming to Detroit in 1970 and settling in Detroit.

 When and where were you married?